Nanticoke Lake

-Nanticoke Lake is a semi-remote man-made impoundment located in Broome County near the Hamlet of Center Lisle.
+Nanticoke Lake is a semi-remote man-made impoundment located in the Nanticoke Lake Multiple Use Area in Broome County.
 Nanticoke Lake was originally constructed in the 1970's with the intention of establishing a wild, self sustaining brook trout fishery similar to those found in the Adirondacks.
 Unfortunately, due to low dissolved oxygen levels in the summer months, brook trout survival was extremely limited.
 In addition, the unauthorized introduction of other fish species like largemouth bass, black crappie, yellow perch, and sunfish further reduced the lake's suitability for trout.
 Subsequently, rainbow trout were stocked in place of brook trout due to their ability to survive in somewhat warmer water.
 Currently, the trout stocking is conducted with the intent of supporting a "put-and-take" spring fishery with little to no survival expected through the summer months.

 Area: 46 acres